msca-malot/awesome-edge-simulator/README.md

 - edge-IoT management layer consists of several components such as EdgeLet, policies, mobility, battery, synchronism, QoS, network protocols, communication protocols, transport protocols, and security protocols.

 # Other Simulators

+CloudSim/CloudSim plus is the base of the above edge computing simulators.
+As be claimed in EdgeCloudSim, "the main drawbacks of CloudSim from the point of view of edge computing are (i) lack of the dynamic WLAN and WAN communication models, (ii) lack of the mobile nodes and mobility support in general, and (iii) lack of the realistic edge type load generator model."

 SimIoT
   - has